Xemptuous/sqlua.nvim/README.md

 ## Roadmap

-This project is actively being developed, and will hopefully serve as NeoVim's full-fledged SQL IDE moving forward, eliminating the need for long load times and vim extensions.
+This project is actively being developed, and will hopefully serve as NeoVim's full-fledged SQL IDE moving forward, eliminating the need for long load times and multiple vim extensions.

 - [x] Create functional connection for psql
 - [x] Be able to execute queries from buffer